top of page

 // Prolonged Field Care - welcome to the home of civilian PFC in the UK.

-R2Ri is the only Wilderness Medical Society Affiliate headquartered in England and Wales and one of only two WMS Affiliates in the UK - the other being the Faculty of Pre Hospital Care, Royal College of Surgeons (Edinburgh).
+At the time of writing, R2Ri is (and has been for many years), the only Wilderness Medical Society Affiliate headquartered in England and Wales and one of only two WMS Affiliates in the UK - the other being the Faculty of Pre Hospital Care, Royal College of Surgeons (Edinburgh).
 R2Ri team members sit on a number of WMS committees including Operational Medicine (military medicine including environmental and PFC), Expedition Medicine and Global Health.

 // Prolonged Field Care: 'No help inbound?
 It's just you.
 Trained for the Duration?'

-Our civilian emphasis Prolonged field Care specific course is the first of its kind in the UK, possibly globally.
-Running for several years now, we know the training works and makes a difference.
+Our civilian expedition emphasis Prolonged field Care specific course is the first of its kind in the UK, possibly globally.
+Running for many years now, we know the training works and makes a difference.
 It has been used in anger in very remote areas and made a difference.
-We are working with an internationally renowned UK University on Prolonged Field Care research.
-The course is part of an academic study, providing input into a PhD, global first of its kind, multi-agency study, with another very relevant organisation providing input into the study alongside Remote Area Risk International.
+We are working with two internationally renowned UK Universities on Prolonged Field Care research, UCL (Institute for Disaster Risk Reduction) and Bangor University (Institute for Human Physiology).
+Our course was/is part of a world first PhD academic study into Prolonged Field Care, with UCL.
+The only other entity providing input was the British military, Royal Centre for Defence Medicine.
+The PhD was focused on how ‘prolonged field care’ can mitigate risks to health in remote environments.
+The study was published, after 6 years work, in March 2024:

 What is Prolonged Field Care?

-It is NOT simply care in the field - eg hygiene, pro active first aid application/ prevention/awareness of associated conditions arising due to time in the field.
+It is NOT simply care in the field - eg hygiene, pro active first aid application/ prevention/awareness of associated conditions arising due to time in the field, although these are relevant.

 'Prolonged Field Care is field medical care applied beyond doctrinal planning timelines until the patient can be delivered to definitive care.
 PFC is not a defined set of skills or a phase of care.
 PFC is an operational problem.
 COL Sean Keenan, a former US Special Forces Group Surgeon, put it “a really [bad] situation to be in”.
 Prolonged Field Care is “taking care of a patient who you know needs to be somewhere else for much longer than you are comfortable with.”...'